MicrosoftDocs/Azure-RMSDocs/mip/develop/concept-handler-policy-computeactions-cpp.md

 ## Compute an Action for a New Label

-Computing the `mip::Actions` for a new label can be achieved by using the `ExecutionStateImpl` defined in  [ExecutionState](concept-auditing-policy-executionstate-cpp.md).
+Computing the `mip::Actions` for a new label, can be achieved by using the `ExecutionStateImpl` defined in  [ExecutionState](concept-handler-policy-executionstate-cpp.md).

 ```cpp
 // Replace with valid label ID.